joshgaweda/WGU_C950/Project Writeup.md

 Methods for this file include basic CRUD (create, read, update, delete) commands, formatted output, and the instructions of h[ow to separate each package into appropriate trucks.

 <u>**Truck.py**</u>: The truck class is responsible for creating and executing the delivery route for the packages passed passed into it.
-Each truck has attributes for total millage driven, total time driven, current status, current position, and miles from the next position.
+Each truck has attributes for total miles traveled driven, total time driven, current status, current position, and miles from the next position.
 A list of packages is dynamically sorted into an efficient delivery order using an implementation of Primm's algorithm (described in later sections).

 <u>**Main.py**</u>: Main is the entry point for the user and contains the CLI used to interact with the program.
 Upon startup a global time variable is created and set to 8 AM, trucks are initialized and loaded with their packages, and the user is prompted to pick from a list of 10 options.
 The user has the ability to change the time of day, insert packages, search for packages, and receive a detailed printout of package and truck status details.